bilalahmed1905/bilalahmed1905/README.md

 ### Hi there I'm Bilal 👋

-- 3 years of experience in HTML5, JS and CSS
+- 3+ years of experience in HTML5, JS and CSS
-- 2 years of experience in NodeJS :
+- 2+ years of experience in NodeJS :
-- 1 year of experience in Java and Java Swing
+- Over a year of experience in Java and Java Swing
 - 6 months of experience in React and React Router
 - 6 months of experience in Electron